ibm-cloud-docs/EventStreams/eventstreams050.md

 * **Streams API**<br/>
     A higher level stream processing API to easily consume, transform, and produce events between topics.
 * **Connect API**<br/>
-    A framework allowing re-usable or off-the-shelf integrations to stream events into and out of external systems, such as databases.
+    A framework allowing re-usable or standard integrations to stream events into and out of external systems, such as databases.
 * **KSQL**<br/>
     An interface for processing and joining events from topics using an SQL-like syntax.